-Best Banff Hotels for Kids
+Moose Hotel And Suites – Best Banff Hotels for Kids

 There are many places to stay in Banff with kids.
-Moose Hotel and Suites is just a minute walk from the heart of Banff.
+Moose Hotel and Suites is just a minute’s walk from the heart of Banff.
 The hotel has a spa and a swimming pool for guests.
 It also has several treatment rooms to choose from.

-Best Hotel in Banff for Kids
+Lake Louise Inn – Best Hotel in Banff for Kids

 The hotel offers views of the surrounding mountains and it is in a great location.
 If you want to explore the area by bike, the hotel has complimentary bike rentals.

 The mountain retreat serves breakfast, lunch and dinner.
 There is also family dining available at Timberland Pizza and Pasta Cafe.

-Best Hotels in Banff for Kids
+The Hidden Ridge – Best Hotels in Banff for Kids